 As part of the implementation of the Code, AIST appointed a three-member independent Governance Code Monitoring Panel responsible for monitoring, engagement, reporting, and other Code-related activities.

-The Panel’s assessment of fiscal year 2020 reporting is available here.
-The report analyses 41 AIST member compliance reports submitted to the Governance Code Monitoring Panel.
-It finds that the funds have improved their level of compliance since FY19.
-The Panel identified five requirements where governance practice and reporting can improve the most:
+The Panel’s assessment of fiscal year 2021 reporting is available here.
+The report analyses 37 AIST member compliance reports submitted to the Governance Code Monitoring Panel.
+It finds that the funds have continued to improve their level of compliance.
+The Panel identified four requirements where governance practice and reporting can improve:

 - 1.4 Demonstrate a written diversity policy setting out measurable objectives with annual reporting to ensure broadest talent pool is tapped;

-Fiscal year 2021 is the third year in which funds will report and there is a requirement to have their boards sign off on the reports and submit them to AIST by 30 September 2021.
+Fiscal year 2022 is the fourth year in which funds will report and there is a requirement to have their boards sign off on the reports and submit them to AIST by 30 September 2022.